 E-Learning includes the PADI Yoga Diver Student Manual, instructional videos, and downloadable audio recordings of guided meditation and relaxation.
 These resources can be enjoyed by both divers and non-divers who are interested in deepening their understanding of the Yoga practice.

-Be aware that there may be Scuba instructors teaching similar courses and possibly even using a name like "Yoga Diver" but are not necessarily qualified to teach this course, the original PADI Yoga Diver Distinctive Specialty.
+Be aware that there may be Scuba instructors teaching similar courses and possibly even using a name like "Yoga Diver" but are not necessarily qualified to teach this course.
 Be sure to contact SoulScuba to locate a qualified Instructor and look for the SoulScuba Yoga Diver turtle logo before pursuing any training.